 Do I miss having a “love” relationship?

 Hell yes!
-After being deprived for so many years, I would certainly consider a fling or two if I found someone I desired.
+After being deprived for so many years, I would be open for a fling or two if I found someone I desired.
 But I’m not pining away for a serious relationship.
 I want to sleep in my own bed without someone snoring next to me and I don’t want to worry about accidentally farting when I eat something gaseous.
-That happens more and more now that I’m older.
+That happens more and more now once you get older.
+What I miss most is the companion part.

-We were free during the 70s, why not now?
+We were free during the 70s, so why not now?

-If you were old enough to experience the sexual revolution of the late 60s and 70s, you may have sown your wild oats without guilt like many of us did.
-Sadly, it’s not quite the same now as we aren’t as cute and sexy as we were when we were in our twenties.
-There are also diseases to avoid like STDs and that pesky pandemic that never ends.
+If you were old enough to experience the sexual revolution of the late ’60s and ’70s, you may have sown your wild oats without guilt as many of us did.
+Sadly, it’s not the same now as we aren’t as cute and sexy as we were in our twenties.
+There are also diseases to worry about like STDs and HIV.

-Dating over 60 has become easier with dating apps but the thought of dialing for a date is alarming to many older women.
+Dating over 60 has become easier with dating apps but the thought of flipping profiles for a date sounds dreadful.
 Old geezers can easily date much younger women, but it’s tougher for older women to date younger men.
 I can’t get excited about an old guy on his last legs after losing two who died before their time.

 I want to live my life and if love comes around, I’ll see how I feel about it then.
-For now, I’m digging being free and having fun on my own terms.
+Until then, I’m digging my freedom and having fun on my own terms.

-What about you?
-Are you an older single woman who is looking for love or are you ready for your next chapter, whatever it is?
-Please leave a comment and let us know.
+Are you an older single woman who is looking for love or are you done with it?
+Please leave a comment below.

 Well of course, love vs. companionship or both.
 That is always the question at this age.